High order recombination and an application to cubature on Wiener space: Outline of the cubature algorithm

 for all $x$ in $R^{N}$. \end{lemma}

-The lemma shows that the functions $a_{\alpha ,i}$ are in $C_{b}^{\infty }(R^{N})$.
-Together with (\ref{partials}) this immediately implies that the vector fields $\frac{\partial }{\partial x_{i}}$, $i=1,\ldots ,N$ have finite formal degree no greater than $p$.
-Just like identity (\ref {kusuokaEstimate}) the following corollary is a trivial generalisation of Corollary 18 in \cite{crisan}, the result is also implicit in Kusuoka \cite {kusuoka2} (Proposition 14)

-\begin{corollary} Suppose the vector fields $(V_{i},i=0,\ldots ,d)$ satisfy the uniform H\"{o}rmander condition.
-Then for any $j\geq 1$ there is a constant $C_{2}>0$ independent of $f$ and $t$ such that
+The lemma shows that the functions $a_{\alpha,i}$ are in $C_{b}^{\infty} (R^{N})$.
+Together with~(\ref{partials}) this immediately implies\vadjust{\goodbreak} that the vector fields $\frac{\partial}{\partial x_{i}}$, $i=1,\ldots,N$, have finite formal degree no greater than $p$.
+Just like identity (\ref{kusuokaEstimate}), the following corollary is a trivial generalization of Corollary 18 in \cite{crisan}, the result is also implicit in Kusuoka \cite{kusuoka2}, Proposition 14. \begin{corollary} Suppose the vector fields $(V_{i},i=0,\ldots,d)$ satisfy the uniform H\"{o}rmander condition.
+Then for any $j\geq1$ there is a constant $C_{2}>0$ independent of $f$ and $t$ such that

-for all $t\in (0,1]$, $f\in C_{b}^{\infty }(R^{N})$. \end{corollary}
+for all $t\in(0,1]$, $f\in C_{b}^{\infty}(R^{N})$. \end{corollary}

-We point out that the constant $C_{2}$ does (via the constant $M$ in the H \"{o}rmander condition) depend on the underlying family of vector fields $ V_{i}$.
+We point out that the constant $C_{2}$ does (via the constant $M$ in the H\"{o}rmander condition) depend on the underlying family of vector fields $V_{i}$.